thestippe/thestippe.github.io/_drafts/statistics/bayes_intro.md

 <div class="emphbox">
-Nowadays Bayesian statistics is accepted by most statisticians as a tool to make inference, and an entire workflow has been developed to ensure that the inference procedure has been properly performed.
+Nowadays Bayesian inference is accepted by most statisticians, and an entire workflow has been developed to ensure that the inference procedure has been properly performed.
 </div>

-## Bayesian statistics as a tool in the replication crisis
+## Bayesian inference as a tool in the replication crisis

 During the beginning of the 2010s, scientists realized that a large part of research articles were impossible to replicate.